The Only Room Without a Door

 The feeling you can’t name

 Overflow has a feeling.
 You know it.
-Not the clutter — the suspicion.
+Not the clutter, but the suspicion.
 That background process running every time you open your inbox: scanning, assessing, deciding.
 Is this real?
 Do I know this person?
 Is this actually FedEx or someone pretending to be?

 Every unknown sender is a small decision you didn’t ask to make and a small risk you didn’t agree to carry.
 Not once.
 Dozens of times a day.